stepzen-dev/snippets/rest/ibm-iam/README.md

 An example (`Query.usage`) is provided of accessing the IBM Cloud billing usage endpoint using a `@sequence` to fetch a token and then make the REST request.

+The same technique can be used with any IAM system.

 ## Try it out

 The schema must be deployed with the environment variable `STEPZEN_IBM_IAM_APIKEY` set